 - Lunar Poetry Podcasts is a multi-award-nominated series of discussions, interviews and live recordings with poets from the UK and abroad in which we examine the writing process.
-Est. Oct 2014 in south-east London.
-Proudly working class.
+Now hosted by The Repeat Beat Poet, the series was founded in October 2014 in south-east London by David Turner.
 FULLY TRANSCRIBED.

 - The Mouth: a poetry showcase for South West poets.